Controls the ability to access registry variables. This class cannot be inherited.

 Registry permission is defined in terms of canonical absolute paths; checks should always be made with canonical pathnames.
 Key access implies access to all values it contains and all variables under it.

-In versions of the .NET Framework before the .NET Framework 4, you could use the CodeAccessPermission.Deny method to prevent inadvertent access to system resources by trusted code.
+In versions of the .NET Framework before the .NET Framework version 4, you could use the CodeAccessPermission.Deny method to prevent inadvertent access to system resources by trusted code.
 Deny is now obsolete, and access to resources is now determined solely by the granted permission set for an assembly.
 To limit access to files, you must run partially trusted code in a sandbox and assign it permissions only to resources that the code is allowed to access.
 For information about running an application in a sandbox, see How to: Run Partially Trusted Code in a Sandbox.

 In the following code example, the f represents permission to read the values from the CentralProcessor key.
 Read and Write are RegistryPermissionAccess enumeration values.